Atharva11s/QR_PROJECT/README.md

 # QR_PROJECT.*

-the main code is in
+the main code is in 'import cv2.py'